- Asia (A)

 MGH is the most significant collection of medieval sources for German and European history.
 We hold almost the entire collection.

-This collection is basic but especially sources for the history of Geneva are significant, and the selection of bibliographies is comprehensive.
+The collection is small but has significant holdings, especially sources for the history of Geneva, and a comprehensive collection of bibliographies.

 Low Countries (EN)